The following information is a guideline you can use for building a gambrel shed roof.

 the steps I use when I am designing my gambrel shed plans, barn shed

 The example I will use for showing you how to build your own gambrel shed trusses will be a 10 foot wide shed.
-The truss members will all be equal in both length and end angle measurements.
+The top and side truss members will be equal in both length and end angle measurements.
 Each truss will consist of 10 pieces.
 4 truss members, and 6 gusset plates.